Last Updated on

 A noise canceling headphone is provided for your own entertainment purposes and to keep the environment quiet.
 Avoid being loud or noisy or you will be considered rude.
 The Japanese are very good at being quiet and considerate.

-7. Remove your shoes before going inside your cubicle.
+7. Remove shoes before inside your cubicle

 The cafe offers house slippers to use.

-Media Cafe Popeye, Hakata
+Media Cafe Popeye, Hakata Station ( Fukuoka manga cafe)

 From the International terminal, take the free shuttle to the Domestic Terminal ( approximately a 10 minute ride).
 Look for the subway sign and follow it downstairs.
 Take the subway to Hakata Station.
 Exit Hakata Station.
 It’s the tall, thin bus terminal building immediately outside and to your right.
 There should be a Daiso and Mc.Donalds in the building, as well.
-Media Cafe Popeye will be either the last or second to last floor from the top.
+Media Cafe Popeye (Fukuoka manga cafe) will be either the last or second to last floor from the top.
 Exiting the elevator, turn right and it’s ther